UBIFS FAQ and HOWTO

 In fewer words, ubiformat makes sure that every NAND page is written once and only once after the erasure.
 If you use nandwrite, some pages are written twice - once by nandwrite, and once by UBIFS.

-How to compile mkfs.ubifs?
+How do I compile mkfs.ubifs?

 The mkfs.ubifs utility requires zlib, lzo and uuid libraries.
 The former two are used for compressing the data, and the latter one is used for generating universally unique ID number for the file-system.
 In Fedora install zlib-devel, lzo-devel, and libuuid-devel.
 Old Fedora distributions (Fedora 11 and earlier) had the uuid library in the e2fsprogs-devel package.
 In Debian install zlib1g-dev, liblzo2-dev and uuid-dev packages.